thoomkuzhymatthew/EPL_arb_betting/docs/backtesting.md

 ## **Conclusion**

 Ultimately results show that simply gambling is almost never a good idea.
 The only instance of success when simply gambling was when betting on away underdogs, which appeared underpriced.
 Even when this was profitable, it was only profitable after implementing a hard flat cap on the stake limit.
 Therefore we would **strongly** advise against non-arbitrage betting.
-As this requires both luck from hte uncertaitny of the event and knowledge of how to set an optimal dynamic stake limit, which itself is uncertain.
+As this requires both luck from the uncertaitny of the event and knowledge of how to set an optimal dynamic stake limit, which itself is uncertain.

 Arbitrage, on the other hand is much more profitable.
 Although returns have slowed down in recent years, arbitrage opportunities should still be frequent when accounting for different leagues and sports.
 For premier league games, second-favourite biased arbitrage proved to be the most profitable, returning **350% in 4.5 years**.
 This is impressive considering the S&P500 returned 82% in the same period.
 This strategy had the optimal blend of profit per event and frequency of payout.
 In the future, I aim to deploy advances statistical techniques to dynamically determine the ratio of bias between the events.